acm-projects/PickUP/README.md

 	 -   When game starts or when players are needed
 - Player/Game Customization
 	-    Role specification for game (ex: goalie, center, etc)
-	- Game level - beginner friendly or experienced players
+	- Game level - beginner-friendly or experienced players

 ## Stretch Goals 🙆
 -   Allow users to rate each other based on sportsmanship and how good they are at the sport